zuzannna/GardeningRecommendations/README.md

 Alex Abate on <a href="http://alexabate.github.io/2016/11/05/movie-lens.html">collaborative filtering</a> - I heavily borrowed from her prediction rating code.

 ## Apache Spark

+Using Apache Spark makes a lot of sense when we're using iterative algorithms (such as gradient descent or alternative least squares) as it leverages its capacity for caching / persisting (taking a snapshot of the data and iterating only over steps which are unique across iterations).

 ### Running Apache Spark with Jupyter Notebook: